It's Time to Upgrade Your Mk5 (Thurne) Bag Sealer

 Here’s a simple breakdown comparing the two machines:

 “This all sounds great… but what will it cost me?!”

 Armed with all this information, you can’t deny that upgrading your old machine(s) is a good idea, but you also can’t deny there will be costs involved.

 We don’t want a price tag to deter you from taking advantage of the benefits a Flexi Plus will bring to your production line – which is why we can offer bespoke solutions to accommodate your needs.

-Whether you’d be interested in buying machinery outright, a long-term (interest-free) rent-to-buy arrangement, or maybe even our “price per seal” servitisation method.
+Whether you’d be interested in buying machinery outright, a long-term rent-to-buy arrangement, or maybe a “price per seal” servitisation method.
 We’re open to discussing the options with you and tailoring an agreement to meet your specific requirements.